okekejus/Analytics/README.md

 Three months before my arrival, the organization began to use a scheduling algorithm to create the schedules of support workers in their three month probation period.
 There was no manner of tracking the progress/efficacy of the scheduling, and I was asked to create an evaluation of the algorithm's scheduling ability.

-To improve data processes, the data will be streamed from gooogle sheets.
+Due to the urgency of the project, the first dashboard was made using static data files uploaded to the server with the code.
+Over the next month, it will be transitioned to stream data directly from gooogle sheets.
 As the data used in the dashboard is not sensitive/private, our current solution for live data is to upload entries directly.
 This option has been selected as it is most accessible to members of the organization, and requires the least amount of training due to its similarity to Microsoft Excel.
 As the organization's needs change, the manner of storage will be adjusted accordingly.

 ## Objectives